 - Knowledge gap detection: The AI identifies topics where your performance is below threshold and suggests additional cards or study materials.

-- Learning velocity tracking: The system measures how quickly you're acquiring new material and adjusts the rate of new card introduction to prevent overwhelm.
+- Learning velocity tracking: The system measures how quickly you're acquiring new material and adjusts the rate at which new cards are introduced to avoid overwhelming you.

 - Fatigue detection: Response time patterns can indicate when you're tired or distracted, triggering suggestions to take breaks or switch topics.